Alanocallaghan/baseqtl/README.md

 *prefix*: prefix to add to output files, defaults to gene id.

-*model*: whether to run NB-ASE only (full model negative binomial and allele specific counts),NB (negat ive binomial only) or both (NB-ASE when sufficient information and NB for those associations with no ASE information), defaults to “both”.
+*model*: whether to run NB-ASE only (full model negative binomial and allele specific counts),NB (negative binomial only) or both (NB-ASE when sufficient information and NB for those associations with no ASE information), defaults to “both”.

 *stan.model*: optional parameter, defaults is to run built-in NB-ASE model.
 When AI\_estimate is provided (below) the model corrects for reference panel bias, otherwise id doesn’t.
-Alternatively, users can provide their alternative compiled stanmodel object, whcih should use the same input data.
+Alternatively, users can provide their alternative compiled stanmodel object, which should use the same input data.

 *stan.negonly*: compiled stanmodel object with neg only side, deafults